 Let's say Sam's lawyer thinks he has a case, but he wonders if a lawsuit is worth it.
 What benefits can he get if he sues for intentional discrimination?

-Finally, attorneys' fees.
+Finally, there are attorneys' fees.
 In some states, such as California and Florida, you may be able to recover any reasonable fees you paid your lawyer to represent you in your discrimination case.
 In other states, such as Texas and New York, you can't recover attorneys' fees.
-So it depends on where you are.
+So, it depends on where you are.

 A Lawyer Could Help You With Your Case

-As you can see, proving intentional discrimination by a club, neighborhood, or online group is complicated and can be time-consuming.
+As you can see, proving intentional discrimination by a club, neighborhood, or online group is complicated.
+It also can be time-consuming.
 You may have to do a lot of digging to find the direct and circumstantial evidence you need to prove your case.
 And that's assuming you can persuade the judge that the private club is really a public accommodation subject to anti-discrimination laws.

 We've mentioned a couple of times how helpful having an experienced civil rights lawyer on your side can be.
 We emphasize that again.
-A local civil rights attorney will know the law in your state and can advise you about whether they think you may have a case, what you may be able to recover, and whether a lawsuit is the best way to protect your legal interests.
+A local civil rights attorney will know the law in your state.
+They can advise you on whether you have a case, what you may be able to recover, and whether a lawsuit is the best way to protect your legal interests.